'Ding' on the Wing Advocacy Archives

 One of the most important things that all of us can do to improve water quality is to continually educate ourselves on the key issues and proposed solutions.
 Ongoing education enables us to be accurate and up to date when we talk about water quality to our friends and other interested parties and when we request our political leaders to take action.

 This page strives to inform and educate readers on the complex issues surrounding our advocacy mission.
-The resources are organized below by topic.
+The following articles have appeared in our "Ding" on the Wing e-mail bulletins to educate our more than 10,000 subscribers.
+Click HERE to subscribe to the weekly bulletins.

 Solving our water quality issues requires creating more water storage.
 Dispersed water management may be an effective means.